 Find out more information about our Ragwort campaign and toolkit

-The BHS Welfare Support Team responds to thousands of calls each year from our head office in Kenilworth– and every year our remit becomes wider and our Welfare Officers are stretched to respond to the demand.
+The BHS Welfare Support Team responds to thousands of calls each year from our head office in Kenilworth– and every year our remit becomes wider and our Welfare Advisers are stretched to respond to the demand.

 The Helping Horses appeal is designed to support our essential welfare work.